datadrivers/opentelemetry-hand-on/README.md

 Using:

+- Node.js
-- Node.js - To send traces, metrics and logs
+  - An example app to send traces, metrics and logs via OpenTelemetry SDK
 - OpenTelemetry Collector
   - To receive metrics and logs
   - To export metrics to Prometheus and export logs to Loki